Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

-# MaterialsLiveWallpaperMaterialSamples
+# MaterialsLiveWallpaper Material Samples

-Some material samples that can be imported to Materials Live Wallpaper app
+Some material samples that can be imported to [Materials Live Wallpaper](https://github.com/Reminimalism/MaterialsLiveWallpaper)